heytdep/heytdep/README.md

-Building on Stellar at [xyclooLabs](https://github.com/xycloo/) and part of the Stellar Quest Soroban team.
+Building on Stellar at [xyclooLabs](https://github.com/xycloo/) and part of the Stellar devrel team (soroban-focused).

 <!--## Hi there, I'm Tommaso